 Conclusions, Recommendations or Summary: summarize the entire research effort.

-Quotations of any length should be single spaced and block indented 0.5” left and right.
+Longer quotations should be block indented 0.5” left and right.
 Please check with your advisor for specific requirements in your program.

 The general rule governing the use of numbers in manuscript writing is to use words to express numbers less than 10.
 Numbers at the beginning of a sentence must be spelled.